sgranade/sargent-chapbook-extensions/README.md

 > [!WARNING]
 >
 > Chapbook version 2.0.0 has a bug in how it processes Javascript code.
-It's been fixed, but until the next version is released, you'll need to build the story format [from its source code](https://github.com/klembot/chapbook) to use these extensions.
+These extensions only work with Chapbook 2.1.0 or higher.

 The extensions are defined in the `text-manipulation.twee` file in the `src` directory.
 If you're writing your game using [Twee](https://dev.to/lazerwalker/a-modern-developer-s-workflow-for-twine-4imp), download that file and add it to your project.
 Then, in your starting passage, use `{embed passage: '_Add All Text Manipulation'}` to make all of the inserts and modifiers available.